Best Tested Tips for Travel Photography Etiquette in Thailand

 - Is it okay to photograph Buddha statues in temples?

 - Are there restrictions on photographing in shopping malls in Bangkok?

-Many people travel to Thailand with their camera and want to know they are following proper etiquette.
-Thai people are generally very polite.
+These are all things you might want to know when you come to do photography in Thailand.
+Many people travel to Thailand with their cameras and want to know they are following proper etiquette.
+One of the main things to know is that Thai people are generally very polite.
 I’ve found if you are also polite you will most often get better photographs.

 I’ve been lived in Chiang Mai from 2002 until I moved to our new home 70km south of the city.
 We run a boutique Bed and Breakfast Suan Sook Homestay.
 I’ve been a professional photographer since 1987 and teach photography workshops and retreats.

 When traveling to a foreign country photographers often have questions about photography manners.
 Being aware of the culture you are in and how to behave can help you create better photos.